View our Full Range of

 This moment was to change our business forever.

 We started analysing the plastic fence market, but realised polymer would be too expensive compared to wood so the project was put on hold.
-Meanwhile, we were spending thousands of pounds on steel barriers following advice from our insurance company that we needed to protect walkways and equipment.
-After repeatedly replacing and repairing the steel barriers, and sometimes also needing to repair floors and suffer downtime losses, we had the idea of developing our plastic fence concept instead.
+Meanwhile, we were spending thousands of pounds on steel guardrails following advice from our insurance company that we needed to protect walkways and equipment.
+After repeatedly replacing and repairing the steel guardrails, and sometimes also needing to repair floors and suffer downtime losses, we had the idea of developing our plastic fence concept instead.
 We spoke to other companies and customers and found similar frustrations.
-The metal safety barriers seemed inadequate.
+The metal safety guardrails seemed inadequate.

 Capitalising on the existing properties of our unique polymer material, we introduced a range of high tech safety features and advanced design engineering.